Dream Bar Recipe

 15 oz. can sweetened condensed milk

-Break chocolate into individual squares and cut each in half.
+Break the chocolate into individual squares and cut each in half.
 Mix together and set aside.

 Cool completely in the pan on a wire rack.
 Once cooled invert onto another cookie sheet lined with aluminum foil.
 Rein-vert onto the cutting surface and cut the cookie lengthwise into small bars.
 They are very rich so I recommend cutting them into small bars.